LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/distributed-access-hosting.rst

     CTRL+X to save (^X Exit)

-You have now setup an SSL secured web server with a WebSocket connected to your local LocalCoin witness\_node (listening on port 8090 - see `this post <https://steemit.com/localcoin/@ihashfury/run-your-own-decentralised-exchange>`__ for more information) ###Update yourdomain.com www virtual host
+You have now setup an SSL secured web server with a WebSocket connected to your LocalCoin witness\_node (listening on port 8090 - see `this post <https://steemit.com/localcoin/@ihashfury/run-your-own-decentralised-exchange>`__ for more information) ###Update yourdomain.com www virtual host